lmmx/range-streams/docs/Design.md

   first "complete file range", and so the entire file will be loaded into memory
 - There is a strict one-to-one map per byte position to a particular response (if the position is in the `RangeStream`)
+  - As a result, `RangeDict` keys can be reliably expected to maintain their initialised values (a singleton `RangeSet` containing only the provided `Range`)

 ### Option B: degenerate `RangeStream`